-The class caught on to the idea that “if it ain’t broke break it”, really means you are to evaluate your methods of doing things.
+The class caught on to the idea that “if it ain’t broke break it” really means you are to evaluate your methods of doing things.
 When was the last time your ministry evaluated the relative effectiveness of how you do things?
 Are you still doing things as you did them ten years ago?
 How about 15 or even 30 years ago?
-Harder yet, when was the last time you evaluated your own personal life in the same manner?
+Harder still, when was the last time you evaluated your own personal life in the same manner?
 The class knew that what worked for them as they grew up does not work for the younger generation today.
 They started to soften up towards “breaking” some of the ways they thought things should be done for more generational, relevant methods.

 Think with me how camp has changed since you were a young camper.
 I started attending camp while I was in the 4th grade.
 The routine stayed pretty much the same all the way through the 7th – 8th grade.
 The environment was very competitive between my church, as a group, and every other church group.
-Softball, volleyball, tetherball, bible verse memorization, clean cabins, good behavior and the list goes on.
-Being chosen the “camper of the week” was a real high light for one model individual.
+Softball, volleyball, tetherball, Bible verse memorization, clean cabins, good behavior, and the list goes on.
+Being chosen the “camper of the week” was a real highlight for one model individual.
 The speaker was always a local pastor.
 The counselors were always adults from your own church.
 This worked well and I loved it (even though I was never chosen as “camper of the week”).

 These things may have worked for my generation.
 But can you see this style of camp working with today’s generation?
 I don’t think so.
 Lake Ann Camp uses the Core Value of “if it ain’t broke, break it” as a tool to strive for an age-appropriate, intentional program that will maximize the potential for campers to make life-changing decisions.
 This simply means that the staff and leadership are constantly, prayerfully evaluating how and why we do things the way we do.
 Does it always lead to change?
 Of course not!
 The goal is to stay effective and relevant with the existing generation.
 God gave us minds that are creative and I believe He intends for us to use them.

 Think of how Jesus approached the culture during His earthly ministry.
 In a manner of speaking, He turned things upside down.
 He attacked the impersonal religious system of dos and don’ts (law) and ushered in grace.
 The change was not readily accepted by the religious leaders but was highly successful with the spiritually lost.
 In Matthew 5:21-48, Jesus repeatedly says “You have heard it said” (under the law) “but I say”.
-He gave new ways of dealing with anger, lust, divorce, oaths, retaliation and loving your enemies.
+He gave new ways of dealing with anger, lust, divorce, oaths, retaliation, and loving your enemies.
 The religious leaders thought the system was working for them, but Jesus “broke it”.

 The State of Michigan is looking at the possibility of closing roadside rest stops, even though they are useful and handy.
 They have worked for generations.
-However, fast food restaurants (with bathrooms), convenient stores, and other options at exits are doing a better more cost effective job.
+However, fast food restaurants (with bathrooms), convenience stores, and other options at exits are doing a better more cost effective job.
 Therefore, “break it.”

 I’ll use a simple analogy that you are probably familiar with.
 “You can lead a horse to water, but you can’t make him drink.”
 However, you can give him a salt lick and make him thirsty.
 This is what camp does.
 The programs, activities, chapels, staff, counselors, and the overall environment at Lake Ann Camp work together to help a camper realize that there is “a spiritual thirst” that only Jesus can satisfy.
 The goal is always for God to work in the life of the camper.

-The leadership at Lake Ann Camp believes that if you strive for a certain plateau, reach it, and then dwell there, you are in danger of losing ground.
-We have often scrapped a successful program, activity or event that was effective for years, yet “plateaued”, only to see God use a new and challenging activity to be more effective.
+The leadership at Lake Ann Camp believes that, if you strive for a certain plateau, reach it, and then dwell there, you are in danger of losing ground.
+We have often scrapped a successful program, activity or event that was effective for years, yet “plateaued”, only to see God use a new and challenging option to be more effective.
 Change is “risky” and always comes with the potential of failure.
 So often change seems unnecessary and unwanted, but how do you know if you don’t evaluate it?